 Q. Why aren’t there Snell approved modular helmets?

 A. There are currently no Snell approved modular helmets and there have only been 2 Snell approved modular helmets in the past.

 Snell tests modular helmets as if they were a full-face helmet and held to the same standard as one, this can cause problems for modular helmets as the chin bar mechanism will be tested and expected to perform as if it is part of the solid body of the helmet.

 Ride Apart conducted an interview with Edward B. Becker, Executive Director of the Snell Memorial Foundation to which his response when asked about modular helmets was that he wanted to test modular helmets and would like manufacturers to put them forward for testing.

-It is worth pointing out that there are some ECE 22:05 approved modular helmets that are also DOT approved.
-With ECE standards being much more efficient than that of DOT, if you are looking for a modular helmet specifically, maybe purchasing a model with the ECE 22:05 certification and DOT is the way to go.
+It is worth noting that there are some ECE 22:05 approved modular helmets that are also DOT approved.
+With ECE standards being much more efficient than that of DOT, if you are looking for a modular helmet specifically, maybe purchasing a model with both ECE 22:05 certification and DOT is the way to go.

 An easy way to check if a particular model helmet is Snell certified is to go to the Snell Foundation website and search for the helmet model.
 Snell maintains a list of all helmets approved with the Snell rating.
 You can find the search page here.